Northernmost point of land

-Currently, Kaffeklubben Island is the northernmost, undisputed land that permanently remains above water.
+Currently, Kaffeklubben Island is the northernmost undisputed land that permanently remains above water.
 However, due to the ever-shrinking Arctic ice, there could be more discoveries in the near future.

-In addition, the Gakkel Ridge has been showing some volcanic activities in recent decades, so a new landmass could form even further north from a future eruption.
+In addition, the Gakkel Ridge has been showing some volcanic activity in recent decades, so a new landmass could form even further north from a future eruption.

-In 2022, a Swiss-Danish expedition visited the area, to confirm the existence of all previously discovered islands and islets north of "Inuit Qeqertaat" (Kaffeklubben Island) at latitude 83°39 054″ N, 30°37 045″ W. Measurements by Martin Nissen from the Danish and Greenlandic national mapping agency and René Forsberg with DTU Space, Technical University of Denmark confirmed that all offshore islets north of Inuit Qeqertaat (Kaffeklubben Island) have been debris-covered icebergs.
+In 2022, a Swiss-Danish expedition visited the area to confirm the existence of previously discovered islands and islets north of "Inuit Qeqertaat" (Kaffeklubben Island) at latitude 83°39 054″ N, 30°37 045″ W. Measurements by Martin Nissen from the Danish and Greenlandic national mapping agency and René Forsberg with DTU Space, Technical University of Denmark confirmed that all offshore islets north of Inuit Qeqertaat (Kaffeklubben Island) have been debris-covered icebergs.